VirochaanRG/MES-Event-Management-System/devREADME.md

-# Team D CapstoneMock
+# Team B CapstoneMock

-This repository contains Team D's implementation for the CapstoneMock project, designed to work both standalone and as part of the larger large-event project.
+This repository contains Team B's implementation for the Capstone project, designed to work both standalone and as part of the larger large-event project.

 ## Project Structure